 The hotels are rated among the best and range in all different prices to suite one’s pocket.
 The inception of the all-inclusive hotel packages gave rise to the construction of many new hotels, these hotels range from small family properties to luxurious five diamond which are mainly beach properties sprinkled along the coast.

-Negril is 50 miles west and Ocho Rios is 67 miles to the east making it even more attractive because of this central location.
-Day trips to either of these other resort towns are done daily and are highly recommended.
+Negril is 50 miles west and Ocho Rios is 67 miles east making Montego Bay a very attractive place to stay because of its unique location.
+Private Tours to either of these fantastic resort towns are highly recommended and can be organized by us.

 1) Payment in cash after each tour or transfer.

 2) Prepaid payment via PayPal.